Mark your calendars for Saturday 17 October because it’s the annual International Repair Day!

 And there’s plenty of ways that everyone can celebrate at home too.
 These include: repairing an item that you’ve had lying around for a while; sharing your experience on social media; passing on your knowledge by helping someone else with a repair; or supporting a local repair business.

 So, while it will be difficult to hold events in person, we would still like to celebrate what we love about repair with all of you.
-We’re working on an updated social media toolkit for Repair Day, which will be published later in September.
-Sign up to our newsletter to be notified when it’s available.
+We’ve updated a social media toolkit for Repair Day, in 9 languages – download it here.
+You can also sign up to our newsletter for updates.